Calebh101/About-This-PC/README.md

 # Windows

 About This PC for Windows is written in mostly C# (due to the amount of support it has with WinUI) and some XML for the UI.
-The UI isn't as dynamic as the Linux version, but I get Hot Reload so that's all that matters.
-The Windows version uses a lot of WMI to get info like the processor, graphics, and pretty much everything.
-(It also doesn't need elevated permissions, so I didn't have that weird issue I had on the Linux version.)

 I used WinUI for this as it was the best option for a native look in my opinion, and it's also pretty straightforward to make UI elements in.

+The Windows version of About This PC doesn't need *any* elevated permissions to get all the data the program needs (even serial!).

 ## Boot Arguments